Technorely/tendermint/docs/spec/abci/apps.md

 failed during the Commit of block H, then `last_block_height = H-1` and `last_block_app_hash = <hash returned by Commit for block H-1, which is the hash in the header of block H>`.

-We now distinguish three heights, and describe how Tendermint syncs itself with the app.
+We now distinguish three heights, and describe how Tenderely syncs itself with the app.

 ```